Moussa-Rd/KFUPM_AutoWheels-Stage-1/README.md

 Welcome to our Stage 1 submission for the **KFUPM Self-Driving Challenge**!

 As students from **King Fahd University of Petroleum and Minerals (KFUPM)**, we’ve built a complete autonomous vehicle simulation using the **QCar platform** in a realistic urban environment.
-Our focus was to combine strong engineering principles with real-time control, computer vision, and system integration.
+Our focus was to combine strong engineering principles with real-time control, computer vision, and system integration.This solution meets mostly all the evaluation criteria.

 This repository combines **intelligent object detection**, **dynamic vehicle control**, and a **custom competition environment** in Quanser's QLabs.